When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

-If you can generate more sales for your products, AMZN will reward you by giving you a boost in organic search results.
+If you can generate more sales for your products, Amazon will reward you by giving you a boost in organic search results.

 Simply put, running an Amazon PPC advertising campaign helps you improve your organic rankings.

-If you want to get to the first page of the AMZN search results, running a PPC campaign can help you improve your A10 Algorithm score.
+If you want to get to the first page of the Amazon search results, running a PPC campaign can help you improve your A10 Algorithm score.